“Nature is painting for us, day after day, pictures of infinite beauty.”

 Measuring the Garden Site

-Digging the Beds
+Digging the In-Ground Garden Beds

-Vegetable Garden Beds and Play Space
+Garden Beds and a Play Space

-For more on composting, this is a good general resource.
 Farm Anatomy is an awesome family-friendly resource that contains all sorts of neat illustrations and information about anything related to farming.
 We actually love all three books in this series by Julia Rothman.
-If you’ve been with us awhile, you’ve seen them pop up over and over again in our posts.
-They’re our Montessori/Minimalist must-have for homeschooling.
-There’s actually a fourth book coming out next week and it looks pretty cool too.

 More Outdoor Practical Life in the Garden